Akwesasne 59

-Iroquois of St Regis Indian Reserve 59 (Kawehnò:ke) is an Indian reserve in Ontario.
-It is part of the Akwesasne St Regis Indian reserve, which includes St Regis, Quebec (Indian Reserve) in Quebec (Akwesasne Reserve No. 15) and St. Regis Reservation, in New York.
-The Iroquois of St Regis are independent of the federal and provincial governments, this division is largely for statistical purposes.
+Akwesasne 59 (Kawehnò:ke), also known as Iroquois of St Regis Indian Reserve 59, is an Indian reserve in Ontario.
+It is part of the larger Mohawk community of Akwesasne, which includes Akwesasne 15 in Quebec and St. Regis Reservation in New York.
+As the Mohawk of Akwesasne are independent of the federal and provincial governments, this division is largely for statistical purposes.